CompbuildREDUX/Compbuild-Textures-Nightlife-Addon/README.md

 **Installing the addon is very similar to installing the main pack, all you need to do is place the addon over the main pack.**

-## Recommended Shaders

-+ SEUS PTGI (https://www.patreon.com/sonicether) - *Set Texture Resolution to 128 in Shader Options.
-For the best experience, we recommend turning on Full Raytrace Reflections in Raytracing Options.
-In Surface Options, turn on Physically Based Max Roughness*
-+ Continuum RT (https://continuum.graphics/store/) - *Use the Focal Engine version of Continuum RT*
-+ Continuum 2.1 (https://continuum.graphics/store/) - *No modifications of settings required*
-+ BSL Shaders (https://www.curseforge.com/minecraft/customization/bsl-shaders) - *Make sure to set Advanced Materials to ON in the shader by going to Video Settings > Shaders > Shader Options > Material > Advanced Materials: ON*
-+ Kappa Shaders (https://www.curseforge.com/minecraft/customization/kappa-shader-by-rre36) - *No modifications of settings required, however if you'd like to take screenshots of our PBR, turn ON Depth of Field*
+## What is the point of releasing scrapped assets instead of just deleting them?

+We've came a long way from being a simple texture pack with a few textures to a full pack with 1000+ models and textures combined together.
+Some ideas aren't as good as we liked them, so we left them out and kept them in storage for a quite a while until now.

 ## Connect with Compbuild

-Want to stay anticipated for updates?
+Want to stay anticipated for other news?
 Compbuild also has social media to connect with!
-Catch up with the latest updates and news on our Discord server, and follow us on Instagram!
+Catch up easily with the latest updates and news on our Discord server, and follow us on Instagram!

 + Instagram (https://www.instagram.com/compbuildredux/)
 + Twitter (https://twitter.com/compbuildredux)